S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/meetings/planning-review.png)

-People meet at regular intervals (1-4 weeks) in time-boxed meetings to plan and review work.
+**People meet at regular intervals (1-4 weeks) in time-boxed meetings to plan and review work.**

--   select and estimate work items for the next iteration in a planning meeting
+**Planning meeting**: select and estimate work items for the next iteration.

--   review completed work items and decide on re-work and changes for the next iteration in a review meeting
+**Review meeting**: review completed work items and decide on re-work and changes for the next iteration.

 ---